openeuler-mirror/infrastructure/README.md

 ### Mail

-Our mail list system is based on (Mailman + Exim4 + Postgres), thanks to maxking, our first version of system is based on his [dockerfile](https://github.com/maxking/docker-mailman) on mailman suite.
+Our mail list system is based on (Mailman + Exim4 + Postgres), thanks to [maxking](https://github.com/maxking/docker-mailman) and [inifum](https://github.com/infinum/exim4-docker), our most of the docker files are built on their version.

 ### License